ryanrestine/HackTheBox_WriteUps/linux_machines/shocker_notes.md

 ![gobuster_flag.png](../assets/shocker_assets/gobuster_flag.png)

-Interestingly, navigating to http://10.10.10.56/cgi-bin we get a 404 Not Found error (hence our initial Gobuster scan not finding anything, but visiting http://10.10.10.56/cgi-bin/ gives us a 403 Forbidden message.
+Interestingly, navigating to http://10.10.10.56/cgi-bin we get a 404 Not Found error (hence our initial Gobuster scan not finding anything), but visiting http://10.10.10.56/cgi-bin/ gives us a 403 Forbidden message.

-Lets continue digging into the /cgi-bin directory:
+Lets continue digging into the /cgi-bin/ directory:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Shocker]